KarolMajerczyk/Notebook/README.md

 </details>

+---

 <details><summary>Basic CSS</summary>

 CSS, or Cascading Style Sheets, tell the browser how to display the text and other content that you write in HTML.
 With CSS, you can control the color, font, size, spacing, and many other aspects of HTML elements.

 With CSS, there are hundreds of CSS properties that you can use to change the way an element looks on your page.
 For example the property that is responsible for the color of an element's text is the color style property.
-Note that it is a good practice to end inline style declarations with a ;.
+It is a good practice to end inline style declarations with a semicolon ";".

 ```css
 <h2 style="color: blue;">CatPhotoApp</h2>